AndersDeath/holy-theory/content/algorithms/insertion-sort.md

 **Basic Algorithm**: Insertion sort builds the final sorted array one element at a time, by repeatedly taking the next element from the unsorted part and inserting it into its correct position in the sorted part.

-**In-place Sorting**: Insertion sort sorts elements by moving them within the array, without requiring additional storage space.
+**In-place Sorting**: It sorts elements by moving them within the array, without requiring additional storage space.

-**Stable**: Insertion sort is a stable sorting algorithm, meaning that it preserves the relative order of equal elements.
+**Stable**: The algorithm is a stable sorting algorithm, meaning that it preserves the relative order of equal elements.

 **Adaptive**: Insertion sort is adaptive to some extent.
 If the input list is almost sorted, it can perform better than its worst-case time complexity.

-**Efficient for Small Datasets**: Insertion sort is efficient for sorting small datasets or arrays, particularly when the array is nearly sorted.
+**Efficient for Small Datasets**: It is efficient for sorting small datasets or arrays, particularly when the array is nearly sorted.

-**Simple Implementation**: Insertion sort is straightforward to implement and understand, making it a good choice for educational purposes or for sorting small lists.
+**Simple Implementation**: It is straightforward to implement and understand, making it a good choice for educational purposes or for sorting small lists.

 **Efficient for Nearly Sorted Data**: Insertion sort performs well on data that is already partially sorted, as it only requires shifting a few elements to insert a new one.